|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by Boeing at Seattle.
 Constructor Number 2123.
-During April 1941, delivered to the U. S. Army Air Force (USAAF) as B-17D Flying Fortress serial number 40-3095.
-Assigned to the 5th Air Force (5th AF), 7th Bombardment Group, 14th Bombardment Squadron.
+During April 1941 delivered to the U. S. Army Air Force (USAAF) as B-17D Flying Fortress serial number 40-3095.
+Assigned to the 5th Air Force (5th AF), 7th Bombardment Group (7th BG), 14th Bombardment Squadron (14th BS).
 No known nose art or nickname.
 Assigned to pilot Captain Colin P. Kelly, Jr.

-On December 8, 1941 while parked at Clark Field on Luzon, destroyed at noon by a Japanese bombing raid.
+On December 8, 1941 at noon while parked at Clark Field destroyed during a Japanese bombing raid.
 Afterwards, written off and stripped for usable parts.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|